 .magento.app.yaml for your installed version.
 This file can differ across Magento Commerce (Cloud) versions.

-name identifies the application in the project.
-Magento Commerce supports multiple applications in a project, so each application must have a unique name in a project.
+Magento Commerce supports multiple applications in a project, so you need a unique name that identifies the application in the project.

-name can consist only of lower case alphanumeric characters; that is,
+name property can consist only of lower case alphanumeric characters, such as

-routes.yaml to define the HTTP upstream (by default,
+routes.yaml file to define the HTTP upstream (by default,

 app, you must use